 Cold Smoking with a Pellet Tube Smoker

-If you are Cold Smoking food like gouda cheese, keep the burners off and light up the far end of the pellet filled tube directly with a lighter.
+If you are Cold Smoking food like gouda cheese, keep the burners off and light up the far end of the pellet filled tube directly with the butane lighter.

 Things to Consider Before Purchasing a Pellet Tube Smoker